7 Best 45 ACP Pistols

 The .45 ACP In Living Color

 John Moses Browning designed the .45 ACP way back in 1904 at the behest of the United States government.
 Testing by Thompson and LaGarde showed that the best round for a fighting force should be in .45 ACP.
 At this point, we didn’t have much knowledge of terminal ballistics.
-In their testing, big, heavy and slow rounds were more lethal to live animals than older, smaller caliber projectiles.
+In their testing, big, heavy, and slow bullet rounds were more lethal to live animals than older, smaller caliber projectiles.

 A lot has changed since then, but the .45 ACP remains largely the same.
 It served in the M1911, as well as the Thompson and the M3 submachine guns.
-It lasted from 1911 to 1985 in general service, but still serves to this day in special roles.
+It lasted from 1911 to 1985 in general service but still serves to this day in special roles.
 Stopping power might be a myth, but staying power isn’t, and the .45 ACP has some serious staying power.

 The .45 ACP is naturally subsonic in the 230-grain FMJ loadings, so it’s great for suppressors.
-The big, heavy bullet moves slowly, and recoil tends to be more of a push than a snap.
+The big, heavy bullet moves slowly, and the recoil tends to be more of a push than a snap.
 Plus, we still love classic guns, and this classic caliber occupies plenty of them.

 Gun University’s Choices of the Best 45 ACP Handguns